diegoboh/diegoboh.github.io/_pages/about.md

 My research interests: **international macroeconomics, international finance, and monetary policy**.

-Currently, I am studying the role of global banks in international macroeconomics, with emphasis on the dollar, exchange rates, and policy interventions with global spillovers.
+Currently, I am studying the role of global banks in international macroeconomics, focusing on the dollar, exchange rates, and policy interventions with global implications."

 I will be on the job market in 2023/2024.